bohdon/ExtendedGameplayAbilitiesPlugin/README.md

 ## ExtendedCommonAbilities

-Some additional, more specific components for working with ability systems.
+Some additional, more specific abilities and classes for working with ability systems.
 Comes with pawn base classes for getting up and running with ability systems painless, as well as some other common action game functionality.

 ### Features